What Is Oxidative Stress? How to Combat It

 Antioxidants donate electrons to reactive oxygen and reactive nitrogen species and can help your body manage oxidative stress.
-They donate an electron to reactive oxygen species and stabilize them.
+They donate an electrons to reactive oxygen species and stabilize them.
 Vitamins A, C, and E are examples of antioxidants.

 Highly processed foods can increase oxidative stress.
-Choose whole foods rich in antioxidants, such as beta-carotene, ubiquinone, polyphenols, flavonoids, quercetin, resveratrol, and curcumin.
+Choose whole foods rich in antioxidants such as beta-carotene, ubiquinone, polyphenols, flavonoids, quercetin, resveratrol, and curcumin.
 Examples of foods rich in these antioxidants include the following:

 - Citrus fruits